-All members and non members are welcome to join us on any of the field trips below.
-Participation is free.
+All members are welcome to join us on any of the field trips below.
 A good chance for experienced birders to meet other enthusiasts or visit new sites and for beginners to benefit from expert guidance.
 For more information on our outdoor meeting programme contact Ray O’Reilly 07831 362502 ">

-Depending on recent sightings, weather, wind direction and tide, I decide on venue two days prior to the outing.
+Depending on recent sightings, weather, wind direction and tide, the location of field meetings is decided two days prior to the outing.
 Participants can stay as long as they would like.
 Field Trips are always a full day.